 - Strategy for negotiating the severance pay

-What to watch for when purchasing
+What to watch out for

 If you want to purchase employment legal expenses insurance, check the following points carefully: